sanskrit-lexicon/csl-apidev/doc/readme.md

 *csl-apidev* is a development version of the Cologne sanskrit-lexicon Application Programming Interface.
 The basic purpose is to provide software components that may be used to develop web pages making use of the Cologne sanskrit-lexicon dictionaries.

 In the mid-2000s, Malcolm Hyman and Peter Scharf envisioned providing accessibility to the data of the dictionary digitizations via an API.
-The present 2019 form of *apidev* was implemented by Funderburk (starting around 2015) as materialization of this dictionary api idea.
+The present 2019 form of *apidev* was implemented by Funderburk (starting around 2015) as materialization of this dictionary API idea.

-The api uses the PHP programming language, as well as some (currently small) amount of Javascript, and some special purpose CSS.
-The current reliability status of the api should be considered well-tested beta.
+The API uses the PHP programming language, as well as some (currently small) amount of Javascript, and some special purpose CSS.
+The current reliability status of the API should be considered well-tested beta.

 The API style of apidev entry points is a RESTful api.
-The base url of an api call currently starts with:
+The base url of an API call currently starts with:

  **https://www.sanskrit-lexicon.uni-koeln.de/scans/awork/apidev/X.php**.
 Restful parameters can be passed either as part of the base url  (by a so-called "GET" request) or via a "POST" request.
 Here **X** specifies the action, and is currently one of: